JohnTerragnoli/ECE281_Lab5/README.md

 #Extra Program

 For A functionality, another program had to be created.
 The designs were not specified.

+#**Questions:**

+1. When the controller's current state is “FETCH,” what is the status of the following control lines:

+PCLd

+IRLd

+ACCLd

+2. The current state is Decode LoAddr and the IR contains “OUT.”
+What are the control signals are asserted, and what will the next state be?

+3. What are the three status signals sent from the PRISM datapath to the PRISM controller?

+4. Why is it important that ACCLd signal be active during the execute state for the ADDI instruction?

+5. What changes are necessary to the PRISM datapath to add another instruction (SUBI, which would subtract an immediate value from the accumulator) to the instruction set?

+#**Documentation**